eclipse-bluechi/bluechi/doc/docs/security/securing_multi_node.md

 The problem is that D-Bus mainly targets local inter-process communication on top of Unix sockets and therefore does not natively support encryption or authentication.
-One possible solution is to use SSH, however, SSH between nodes is too large of a tunnel.
+One possible solution is to use SSH.
+However, SSH between nodes is too large of a tunnel.

 ## The double proxy approach